Shipping Infectious Substances

 Does the vehicle need placards?

-As per Subsection 4.15(1) of the TDG Regulations, placards are required when:
+As per Subsection 4.15(1) of the TDG Regulations, placards are required in the following instances:

-Subsection 7.1(7) of the TDG Regulations lists 16 infectious substances that require an ERAP.
+Subsection 7.1(7) of the TDG Regulations lists 16 infectious substances that require an Emergency Response Assistance Plan (ERAP).
 For those situations, the placards and UN number must be displayed.
 The placarding exemption found in Section 4.16.1 cannot be used when an ERAP is required.

 Who is responsible for placarding the vehicle?